Baby Furniture Buying Guide: What Do You Really Need for the Nursery?

 When planning the layout of your baby’s nursery, do your research.
 Ear-mark magazines with nursery ideas that you like.
 Look online at pictures of other nurseries to help narrow down the style you want for your baby’s room.

-Let’s be honest — the nursery is really for you, the parent.
+Let’s be honest.
+The nursery is really for you, the parent.
 Your baby won’t remember the colors you used or how you organized their books, so whether you want to make a statement with the style or keep it low-key, it’s your choice!

-Tip: If you’re running low on space in your baby’s nursery, a mini crib is a great space-saving option!
+Tip: If you’re running low on space in your baby’s nursery, a mini crib is a great space-saving option.
 (See below for more info on mini cribs.)

 Once you’ve done your research and have started to plan for the nursery, you may have several exciting ideas you’ve fallen in love with.
 But before you start buying things, there are a few questions you’ll need to ask yourself.